-New No Fault Divorce Law Is Introduced to End The Blame Game - What Do I Need To Know?
+No-fault Divorce Ends The Blame Game - What Do I Need To Know?

 The government’s Divorce, Dissolution and Separation Act 2020 has drastically reformed the divorce process by removing the concept of fault with the aim of simplifying the proceedings and helping couples avoid unnecessary acrimony.

-It is now no longer necessary – or even possible for either party to prove ‘fault’ in order to obtain a divorce.
-This is part of the new no fault divorce law that aims to end the ‘blame game’ that blighted the old divorce process.
+It is now no longer necessary – or even possible for either party to prove ‘fault’ or have from 2 to 5 years of separation in order to obtain a divorce.
+This is part of the new no-fault divorce law that aims to end the ‘blame game’ that blighted the old divorce process.

 New No Fault Divorce Law Changes Explained for 2022